 Tangible book value

-Cree's tangible book value is $1.8 billion, so no yellow flags here.
+Cree's tangible book value is $1.5 billion, so no yellow flag here.

 Foolish bottom line

-Cree appears to be in good shape in terms of the intangible assets ratio and tangible book value.
-You can never base an entire investment thesis on one or two metrics, but there are no yellow flags here.
-If any companies you're researching do fail one of these checks, make sure you understand the business model and management's objectives.
+If you own Cree, or any other company that fails one of these checks, make sure you understand the business model and management's objectives.
+You can never base an entire investment thesis on one or two metrics, but there is a yellow flag here.
 I'll help you keep a close eye on these ratios over the next few quarters by updating them soon after each earnings report.